chrisgrieser/shimmering-obsidian/docs/Features for Developers.md

 ## Beta Plugins
 **`obeta`: Access `beta`-plugin-related commands.**
-- Add a new plugin to your beta plugins.
+- Add a new plugin to your Beta plugins.
 - Open the repository of a beta plugin.
 	- Press `⌥ + ↵` to copy the GitHub repository URL to your clipboard.
 When Discord is the frontmost app, the copied link will be surrounded with `<` `>` for more convenient pasting in the Discord Desktop app (disables auto-preview).
-- Update all beta plugins.
+- Update all Beta plugins.
 - All commands require the [BRAT Plugin](https://github.com/TfTHacker/obsidian42-brat).
-- Install a new BETA theme.